Computational Psychiatry Course 2024

 Tutorials

 The practical tutorials on the 6th day will provide 3-hour, small-group, in-depth and hands-on sessions on a specific modelling approach.
+All tutorials are conceptualized as half-day events, some of which are offered twice, in the morning and in the afternoon.
+Please choose two different tutorials for your morning and afternoon session unless you want to hear the same content twice.
+If you sign up, you will receive an installation guide and further information before the course takes place.
 All practical sessions will use open-source software packages.
-If you sign up, you will receive an installation guide and further information before the course takes place.
 Some tutorials require MATLAB which is commercially distributed by MathWorks®.
 If your tutorial requires MATLAB but you do not have access to a valid license, please contact us at cpcourse@biomed.ee.ethz.ch

 Participation in the Main Course is a prerequisite to attend the Tutorial sessions.
 You can only purchase a Tutorial ticket after you have signed up for the Main Course.